privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 ## Third-party CAs: vouching, delegated

 The matrix above places third-party CAs at medium, and at launch that will be the whole story.
-The roadmap goes one step further: we intend to anchor external CAs under *contractual agreements*, and the agreement determines the level their certificates confer.
-The reasoning follows directly from the vouching model.
+The roadmap goes one step further: under contract, we can promote a third-party CA to the same trust level as the first-party Yivi CA. The reasoning follows directly from the vouching model.
 A CA's level is the level of its onboarding bar.
 If a CA contractually vets its subjects to the same standard as Yivi's own onboarding, and accepts liability for it, then trusting its certificates at high *is* Yivi vouching, delegated.
-A CA with a lighter regime anchors at medium.
+A CA with a lighter regime stays at medium.

+That promotion does not travel through the trust list.
+A LoTE names organisations, not certificate authorities, so there is nothing on it that could carry a CA. CA-level trust is the build-time question from earlier: the promotion lives in the wallet's pinned anchor set, where each anchored root carries the level its certificates confer.

-And the escape hatch is built into the design: an individual party under a medium-tier CA that needs the top rung does not need a new certificate.
-It gets an entry on Yivi's LoTE, and `max(certificate, list)` does the rest.
+The escape hatch is built into the design regardless: an individual party under a medium CA that needs the top rung does not need a new certificate.
+It gets its own entry on Yivi's LoTE, and `max(certificate, list)` does the rest.
+That is a party entry, which is exactly what the list is built to carry.

 ## What the trust system deliberately does not solve